sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 ## Install IDE

-Visit [Install IDE](./../../../Tang-Nano-Doc/install-the-ide.md) to prepare the enviroment for this FPGA.
+Visit [Install IDE](./../../../Tang-Nano-Doc/install-the-ide.md) to prepare the environment for this FPGA.

 For Linux users, if it's difficult to run Programmer application to burn firmware into fpga, please visit [OpenFpgaloader](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-Doc/flash-in-linux.html) to see how to use it.

 ## New Project

-New Project：File-->NEW-->FPGA Dsign Project-->OK
+New Project：File-->NEW-->FPGA Design Project-->OK

 <img src="./../../../Tang-Nano-1K/assets/LED-1.png" width=35% alt="new_project">